Mesa Prieta Petroglyph Project

 What to Expect

-Survey teams often work ahead of recording teams, mapping areas with high petroglyph density and assessing accessibility challenges.
 Currently, we have about twenty dedicated volunteers actively working in the field.
-Petroglyph recorder training sessions are held annually in spring, based on our need for new team members.
-Volunteers are selected for training based on their dedication to the project, eagerness to learn, and readiness for the physical demands of fieldwork in rugged terrain.
+New applicants will be considered for individual training based on our need for new team members.
+Volunteers are selected for training based on their dedication to the project, prior archaeological experience, eagerness to learn, and readiness for the physical demands of fieldwork in extremely rugged terrain.

 Commitment:

 We ask volunteers to commit for at least one year, working one day a month on the mesa, weather permitting.
-Training begins with a pre-training field visit to observe a recording team, experience the terrain, and get a feel for the distance and effort required.
 Many find the experience both inspiring and challenging, with about 30% deciding this level of commitment isn’t for them after the field visit.

 Training Overview